aravindvalluri4/ai-quiz-generator/README.md

 ### Prerequisites

 - Ensure you have Python installed on your machine.
-- Create an OpenAI account and add some credits.
+- Create an OpenAI account and recharge credits.
 - Generate an API key from OpenAI.

 ### Setup